adforis/blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Форис Анастасия
+title: forys Anastasiya

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Студентка, спортсменка, художница
+role: Student sportsmen artist

 # Organizations/Affiliations to show in About widget
 organizations: